jupyter-book/jupyter-book/jupyter_book/book_template/content/guide/03_build.md

 collection of them in `_build/`.

-In order to locally build your site's HTML with Jekyll, you'll need to either install Docker or Ruby.
+In order to locally build your site's HTML with Jekyll, you'll need to either install a container software (Docker or Singularity) or Ruby.

-In our experience, we've found that Docker provides an easier installation for most systems.
+In our experience, we've found that containers provide an easier installation for most systems.
-We therefore generally recommend that you use the provided Docker image.
+If you are developing on a system where you have administrator privileges (i.e., you have `root` permissions), we recommend you use Docker.
+We also provide instructions for using Singularity, an alternate containerization software for systems where you do not have administrator privileges.
-To learn more about Docker using Docker, please see the [Docker for scientists guide](https://neurohackweek.github.io/docker-for-scientists/)
+To learn more about using containers, please see the [Docker for scientists guide](https://neurohackweek.github.io/docker-for-scientists/)

-### Building your site locally with Docker
+### Building your site locally with Containers: Docker

 First, you'll need to make sure you have Docker installed.
 There are [installation instructions for each operating system](https://hub.docker.com/search/?type=edition&offering=community)